 Just because you're moving from your old neighborhood, doesn't mean that your neighbors don't deserve a little moving courtesy.
-Most of us don't mean to forget how our move impacts the rest of the neighborhood; it's just that we may be unaware of our move's effect.
-Equally, it's also important, and maybe more so, to ensure that our new neighbors see us in the best possible light before you make that first introduction.
+Most of us don't mean to forget how our move impacts the rest of the neighborhood; it's just that we may be unaware of our movement's effect.
+Equally, it's also important, and maybe more so, to ensure that the new neighbors see us in the best possible light before you get settled into the new neighborhood.

 If you can move out of your old home during the work week; after neighbors have gone to work.
-Not only will your moving truck occupy much-needed parking space, but also you may be blocking the sidewalk with movers, large pieces of furniture plus lots of activity.
+Not only will your moving truck occupy much-needed parking space, but you might also block the sidewalk with movers, large pieces of furniture plus lots of activity.

 Most of your neighbors will already know about your move, but what about the people who live further down the block?
 While you might think that your move won't impact their lives at all, it's still a good idea to drop a card in their mailbox indicating your move date and the time that you'll be moving.
 Just like your neighbors who are unaware of your move, you may, in turn, be unaware that another family in your block is also moving on the same day; or perhaps they're throwing a large garden party and will need extra parking.
 Coordinating parking for the moving truck plus any additional cars for people who are helping you move is critical to a successful and stress-free day.
 Also, some neighbors may want the opportunity to say goodbye and wish you well.

 Before moving day, determine where the moving truck will park and if it will be blocking anyone's driveway, garage or if the truck will be parking in a back alley that may impede access.
 Most people are fine with you needing the space; however, if you end up making them late for work or an appointment, your good neighbor status will quickly dissipate.
 Also, if you can avoid blocking another person's access, do.
-Again, most people are okay if they're notified and if it's for a short time, but it's best to err on the side of caution.
+ATt's best to err on the side of caution.
 Besides, you think your move will only take a couple of hours, but remember, you should always allow for an extra hour or two just in case there are problems.

 Most movers are aware of your impact on the neighborhood, but remember that shouting, loud music, improper disposal of garbage and blocking of sidewalks is not appropriate.